melissarlogan/PyCitySchools/README.md

 * School summary impacts

-In the original analysis you can see that Thomas High School had an average math score of 83.41, an average reading score 83.84 a passing math percentage of 93.27 and a passing reading score of 97.31  and  overall passing rate of 90.94%
+In the original analysis you can see that Thomas High School had an average math score of 83.41, an average reading score of 83.84, a passing math percentage of 93.27, a passing reading score of 97.31  and an overall passing rate of 90.94%

 #### Original School Summary
 ![School Summary OLD](https://user-images.githubusercontent.com/85718354/126075087-68f1b0ac-4303-453a-ab51-5a0280aa485e.JPG)